 Roadside Grave Of A Man Killed By A Tree

-This ancient American roadside attraction has puzzled passersby for over 170 years.
+This ancient American roadside attraction has puzzled passersby for 180 years.
 John Grimm, age 52, was killed by a falling tree here on October 6, 1833.
-The white marble slab, set flush with the ground, is now right on the edge of this peaceful back road.
+His white marble gravestone slab, set flush with the ground, lies at the edge of a peaceful back road.

-It's so old that its inscriptions have been re-chiseled, and now even those re-chiselings are almost worn away with time.
-The grave is protected by upright limestone slabs, loosely bolted together with rusted bars, forming a box.
+Grimm's tombstone is so old that its inscriptions were re-chiseled at some long-ago date, and now even those re-chiselings are almost worn away by time.
+The extra effort suggests that someone felt that it was important to remember Grimm's grim fate, as is the fact that the grave is protected by upright limestone slabs, loosely bolted together with rusted bars, forming a box.

 To ensure that no tree will ever fall on John Grimm again?

-Some readers may consider this a fairly lame tourist attraction, and we admit that its importance to our "Trees That Kill" category grew in direct proportion to how many times we crisscrossed little county roads trying to find it.
+We realize that this is a strange tourist attraction, and admit that its importance to our "Trees That Kill" category grew in direct proportion to how many times we crisscrossed little county roads trying to find it.